drozhzhin-n-e/ng2-tooltip-directive/projects/ng2-tooltip-directive/README.md

 | show()           | Shows the tooltip                                                                           |
 | hide()           | Hides the tooltip                                                                           |

+## Author services

+Are you interested in this library but lacks features?
+Write to the author, he can do it for you.

 ## Sponsors

 We use Browserstack for cross-browser testing.